 Also groups are welcomed!

-Galleria Savipaja is open:
+Galleria Savipaja is closed on 6th December.

 Galleria Savipaja is located in the idyllic and old Orthodox village Petravaara near the Russian border.
 The distance from the centre of Tohmajärvi to the gallery is approximately 16 kilometres and there is a good road all the way.
 Already the drive can be considered as a journey to the peace and quiet of the countryside life.
 A visit to the gallery will end the rush and hurry - it offers a possibility to enjoy silence, tranquillity and inspiring handicraft art.